-Why isn't "Godzilla vs. Kong" available in Canada through HBO Max or Crave?
+Why wasn't "Godzilla vs. Kong" available in Canada early through HBO Max or Crave?

 As noted above, in the United States (and only in the U.S.), Warner Bros. will be releasing its 2021 theatrical-release films both in theatres, and on streaming via HBO Max for 31 days after its debut in cinemas.